 2. How do I want to use my kitchen?

 Do you plan to do a lot of entertaining in your kitchen?
 If so, you may want a kitchen that is impressive and remarkable for its unusual modern features.
 Will you kitchen be used for multi-generational family meals?
 If so, everyone might feel more comfortable with a timeless traditional design.

 3. What design style do I want for my home overall?

 If your home already has a very traditional layout and structure, it will feel out of place to suddenly introduce a super modern kitchen.
 Simultaneously, if you live in the center of an urban / industrial area, a rustic kitchen will look incongruous.
 If the kitchen will be the first room that you’re re-designing as part of an overall shift to a new design approach, you probably want a transitional kitchen that you’ll only have to tweak to keep consistent with the overall re-design as it emerges.

 4. How long am I planning to stay in this home?

 If you’re re-designing your kitchen as part of the process of selling your home, it’s probably a good idea to add modern elements as many prospective home buyers want their new home to feel like an upgrade.
-However, if you’re already living in your forever home and plan to stay for another 20 years 9if not more!), a timeless design will probably give you more long-term value.
+However, if you’re already living in your forever home and plan to stay for another 20 years if not more!), a timeless design will probably give you more long-term value.

 Want to explore possibilities for new kitchen cabinets for your kitchen re-design?
-Here at RTA Wood Cabinets we offer a FREE kitchen design!
+Here at RTA Wood Cabinets we offer a Free kitchen design!
 Speak to a member of our Kitchen Designer team at: 800-788-7575.